 Hard-wired alarm systems, on the other hand, only do not work if the power is cut and does not require an internet connection.
 Similarly, these often have backup batteries or other emergency power supplies, further increasing your safety.

 Please note: you can also get wireless units that do not require an internet connection, but this just depends on the brand of alarm you choose.

 Although wired alarms may be more reliable, there’s no denying the impressive convenience of a wireless system.
 For example, these systems can be installed in much more remote places, as long as you have a connection.

 Also, wireless systems can be installed much quicker, as often, this is just a case of connecting the sensors and installing the wireless unit, as opposed to hard wiring the alarm system.

 They both contain the same technology

 Both the wired and wireless house alarm systems contain virtually the same technology.
 So, this should not be a deciding factor when choosing which alarm is best for your property.
-If we had to choose between the two, we’d likely recommend the wireless unit, such as the ADT command center.
+If we had to choose between the two, we’d likely recommend a wireless unit, such as a command center.
 This system can also be connected to other smart technologies around the home, including lights, door locks, security cameras, and even adjusting the temperature for a good night’s sleep.